nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 It shows all the cards in the selected deck whose **questions** contain **any** of the given keyword(s).

-You can interact with the filtered cards using their new indices, through commands such as `editCard` and `deleteCard`.
+You may interact with the filtered cards using their new indices, through commands such as `editCard` and `deleteCard`.

 Format: `findCards KEYWORD...`
 - You can include multiple KEYWORDS - as long as a card's question contains at least one keyword, the card will be found.